-Electronic devices that a student can carry, which give access to the Internet, make audio or visual recordings, or play recordings, include, but are not restricted to, cell phones, smart phones, flip phones, smart watches, headphones, and cameras.
+Electronic devices that give access to the Internet, make audio or visual recordings, or play recordings, include, but are not restricted to, cell phones, smart phones, smart watches, headphones, and cameras.
 These, and any other types of personal belongings not appropriate in a school atmosphere, are not permitted on campus before, during, or after the school day, or on any school-sponsored trip.

 In addition, detection of electronic devices in a classroom during a quiz or test falls under the category of a possible “unauthorized aid” that is mentioned in the Academic Honesty section of the handbook.
 Students are liable to the penalties prescribed in the handbook.

-While phones are considered electronic devices, a specific detailed school policy applies for all types of phones and is explained below.
+While phones are considered electronic devices, a specific detailed school policy for them is explained below.

-Courtesy and respect should govern all conduct within the School community.
-The restriction of these devices is driven by a concern for the right to privacy of each student, member of the faculty, and staff of the School.
-The unauthorized recordings, audio or visual, of these devices during the school day to share via social media by students is unacceptable.
-This distribution is an extremely grave matter and leaves The Heights School legally liable.
+Courtesy and respect should govern all conduct within the school community.
+The restriction of these devices is driven by a concern for the right to privacy of each student, member of the faculty, and staff of the school.
+The unauthorized recordings, audio or visual, by these devices during the school day to share via social media by students is unacceptable.
+This distribution is an extremely grave matter.

 Cell Phone Policy

-The School’s cell phone policy will begin on the first day of school: Wednesday, September 5, 2018.
+The school’s cell phone policy will begin on the first day of school.
 It is as follows:

-- Students in grades three through eight should not bring cell phones to school.
+- Students in grades three through eight may not bring cell phones to school.

 - 10th grade — drop off and pick up in the office of Mr. Tom Royals;

-- 11th grade — drop off and pick up in the office of Mr. Michael Moynihan.
+- 11th grade — drop off and pick up in the office of Mr. Michael Hude.

-- A student arriving late to school is responsible for both reporting in and turning his phone in to the secretaries at the front office before proceeding to class.
+- A student arriving late to school is responsible for turning his phone in to the receptionists at the front office before proceeding to class.

-- After 3:05 p.m. phones may be used outside school buildings for communication purposes only.
+- Upper school students may use phones after 3:05 p.m. outside school buildings for communication purposes only.
 Faculty may restrict the use of phones or confiscate them for apparent misuse after 3:05 p.m.

 - Parents should contact the front office when information must be communicated to their son.
 The office will locate the student and convey messages as needed.
 A phone is available for student use at the front office.

-- For the 2017-18 academic year, only seniors will have a designated campus parking area.
+- Only seniors will have a designated campus parking area.
 Satellite parking areas near campus will be designated for juniors and sophomores.
 School-run shuttles will provide students rides in the morning and afternoon.